Parole hearing approaches for man convicted of Napa Valley murder

 A man convicted of murdering his estranged wife in Angwin is coming up for parole again, and his victim’s family is hoping to keep him behind bars.

-Robert Shippmann, 81, was convicted of murdering 28-year-old Juli Mathis Shippmann on April 23, 1993, in an isolated area of Caiocca Pass.
+Robert Shippmann, 81, was convicted of murdering 28-year-old Juli Mathis Shippmann on April 23, 1993, in an isolated area of Caiocca Pass near Angwin.
 After shooting her to death, he shot himself several times.
 He survived his injuries and was sentenced to 15 years to life in prison, plus another four years for a gun enhancement.

 At his last parole hearing in September 2017, the Board of Parole Hearings decided to grant him parole, but then-Gov. Jerry Brown reversed the decision, noting that Shippmann still lacked insight into the “cold and calculated” murder.